EliAndrewC/l7r/setting/l7r.md

 ### Matsu Yokijiro

 Another non-Crane NPC is a Lion character named Matsu Yokijiro.
-It's awkward, but not illegal, for a Lion clan samurai to be in Toshi Ranbo, since the Crane recently conquered the city from the Lion clan.
+It's awkward, but not illegal, for a Lion Clan samurai to be in Toshi Ranbo, since the Crane recently conquered the city from the Lion Clan.
 The writeup of this NPC and some associated plot hooks follows:

 Matsu Yokijiro started off as a county magistrate, and he highly impressed his superiors through his devotion to his duty.
 He trained far more peasants in martial combat than is typical, and spent time giving personal instruction to all of them.
 He evaluated their abilities and gave higher stipends to the ones who worked the hardest and became the most proficient.
 In addition to fighting techniques, he also took great care and time to personally instruct and test these men on the teachings of Lord Akodo and Lady Doji and the Shinsei, working with the monks in his county to educate the peasantry about their moral and civic obligations.